ruotianluo/ImageCaptioning.pytorch/README.md

 This is an unofficial implementation for [Self-critical Sequence Training for Image Captioning](https://arxiv.org/abs/1612.00563).
 The result of FC model can be replicated.
 (Not able to replicate Att2in result.)

 The author helped me a lot when I tried to replicate the result.
 Great thanks.
+After training 330k iterations, our fc model can achieve ~0.93 Cider score on validation data.
+Then start self-critical training to 400k iterations, the Cider score goes to ~1.05.

 This is based on my [neuraltalk2.pytorch](https://github.com/ruotianluo/neuraltalk2.pytorch) repository.
 The modifications are:
 - Add FC model(as in the paper)